-- (1) Status of initiatives related to improving efficiency in execution of businesses - The Company has, through a resolution of the Board of Directors, delegated the execution of certain important duties to Directors in order to enable efficient decision making. - The Board of Directors held 19 meetings where they actively discussed management challenges and the execution of business including mediumand long-term plans, M&A, investment effectiveness, and quality initiatives. - At their meetings, the Board of Directors was provided with reports on the Group's monthly business performance, and accordingly verified and discussed matters such as progress made in achieving the Group's business objectives, its management challenges, along with measures in that regard. - (2) Operational status of the risk management system - The Risk Management Committee held five meetings where they identified risks facing the Group, formulated measures for addressing such risks, and checked on progress made with respect to taking action in that regard. - With respect to quality risks, the Quality Assurance Committee held two meetings where they identified issues involving matters of quality control pertaining to the Group, formulated measures for addressing such issues, and checked on progress made with respect to taking action in that regard. - The Risk Management Committee and the Quality Assurance Committee have established rules for reporting matters in the event of a crisis, and have been otherwise developing procedures for taking action in situations where a risk has materialized. - The details of the activities of the Risk Management Committee and the Quality Assurance Committee have been reported at the Board of Directors meetings. - To ensure information security, we have been developing various sets of internal rules governing the proper preservation and management of information.
-We have also been implementing information management education and awareness activities, and have otherwise been taking steps geared toward discouraging unsuitable means of information management and preventing leakages of confidential information.
+- (1) Status of initiatives related to improving efficiency in execution of businesses - The Company has, through a resolution of the Board of Directors, delegated the execution of certain important duties to Directors in order to enable efficient decision making. - The Board of Directors held 15 meetings where they actively discussed management challenges and the execution of business including long-term strategy, the medium-term plan, corporate governance, capital expenditures, and the status of executive candidate training. - At their meetings, the Board of Directors was provided with reports on the Group's monthly business performance, and accordingly verified and discussed matters such as progress made in achieving the Group's business objectives, its management challenges, along with measures in that regard. - (2) Operational status of the risk management system - The Risk Management Committee regularly held meetings where they identified risks facing the Group, formulated measures for addressing such risks, and checked on progress made with respect to taking action in that regard. - With respect to quality risks, the Quality Assurance Committee regularly held meetings where they identified issues involving matters of quality control pertaining to the Group, formulated measures for addressing such issues, and checked on progress made with respect to taking action in that regard. - The details of the activities of the Risk Management Committee and the Quality Assurance Committee have been reported at the Board of Directors meetings. - To ensure information security, the Group has been developing various sets of internal rules governing the proper preservation and management of information.
+In addition to carrying out discussions on countermeasures at the Risk Management Committee, the Group has also been implementing measures at each Group company, including holding information management education and awareness activities, as well as taking steps geared toward discouraging unsuitable means of information management and preventing leakages of confidential information.